Skip to main content

 These are the main concepts that you will handle in cashflow:

-• Opening balance sheet: represents the company's financial situation at the beginning of a new accounting period.
-It is usually established as the ending balance of the previous month, but you have the flexibility to adjust it according to your needs.
+• Opening balance: represents the company's financial situation at the beginning of a new accounting period.
+It is usually set as the ending balance of the previous month, but you can adjust it according to your needs.

-• Cash in (receipts): refers to all cash inflows received by the company during a given period of time, including income from sales, customer collections, investments or other sources of income.
+• Cash in: refers to all cash inflows received by the company during a given period of time, including income from sales, customer collections, investments or other sources of income.

-• Cash out: refers to all cash outflows made by the company during a specific period of time, including operating expenses, payments to suppliers, investments in assets, taxes and any other cash disbursements.
+• Cash outflows: refers to all cash outflows made by the company during a specific period, including operating expenses, payments to suppliers, investments in assets, taxes and any other cash disbursements.

-• Net difference: the difference between payments and receipts (cash in - cash out) for a period.
-In other words, it is the sum of all the "positive" and "negative" values in the table.
+• Net difference: is the difference between inflows and outflows (inflows - outflows) for a period.
+In other words, it is the sum of all the “positive” and “negative” values in the table.

 Cashflow data source and projection